 Native of W. Indies and tropical America.
-A lofty tree; leaves simple, feather-veined, with delicate veins; flowers small, white, fragrant; berry I inch diameter.
+A lofty tree; leaves simple, feather-veined, with delicate veins; flowers small, white, fragrant; berry 1 inch diameter.
 (Guttiferæ.)

 Wood-"This wood is very abundant and on that account much used for building, although it is not considered a durable wood; shingles of an inferior class are split from this wood.
-The growth in humid localities is about 4 feet in from the butt.
-I have seen trees 150 feet high and many twicht as a visition as the first trees. trees 150 feet high and as straight as a ship's mast."
+The growth in humid localities is about 4 feet in diameter at the batt.
+I have seen trees 150 feet high and as straight as a ship's must."
 (Harrison.)

 "Especially in the south of Trelawny, but generally at an altitude of from 2,000 to 3,000 feet.
 Tall straight growth up to 100 feet and more, with a diameter of three feet.
-Yields a second-class timber and splits into shingles interior to several other kinds.
-It is an important forest tree '' (Hooper.)
+Yields a second-class timber and splits into shingles inferior to several other kinds.
+It is an important torest tree."
+(Hooper.)